|• FlatZinc Exported Predicates:||Exported Predicates|

 q = array1d(1..4, [2, 4, 1, 3]); ---------- q = array1d(1..4, [3, 1, 4, 2]); ---------- ==========

 Note the ten consecutive equal signs after all solutions have been found.

 FlatZinc programs are not intended to be written (or read) by humans,

 but rather to be automatically generated.
 One way to generate a FlatZinc

 program is by using a MiniZinc-to-FlatZinc translator, such as

-mzn2fzn, provided by the G12 project.
-One usage of this
+mzn2fzn, bundles with the MiniZinc distribution.
+One use of this

 translator is to first generate a FlatZinc program from a MiniZinc

 program, e.g. by the following command line (

 mzn2fzn -G sicstus --data queen4.dzn --output-fzn-to-file queen4.fzn queen.mzn